MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametreler

 *`str`*\
-Öğeleri hedef dizede olanlarla değiştirilecek kaynak dize.
+Öğeleri hedef dizedeki olanlarla birlikte değiştirilecek kaynak dize.

 ### <a name="remarks"></a>Açıklamalar